This region is made up of two distinct areas: London and Kent, Surrey and Sussex (KSS).

 A key feature of many medical higher specialty training programmes run by KSS is that the training opportunities will provide trainees with dual accreditation in both their chosen specialty and in general (internal) medicine (GIM), thus producing highly-qualified and very competitive CCT holders to support the exciting evolution of medicine.

-For more information on our School of Medicine, please see our website at this link.
+For more information on our School of Medicine, please visit our website using this link.